gotar1/gotar1/README.md

 > * Built front-end user interface with Flask for user to interact with a predictive machine learning model.
 > * Created our own data and Build our own database.
 Build a Flask App and Launched the app to Heroku.
 > * Model is based on physical characteristics of celebrities from  IMDb "100 Most Beautiful People on the Planet" & "Ugly Celebrities" lists.

+## [Data Engineering Sqlalchemy ](https://github.com/gotar1/Data-Engineering-Sqlalchemy-) — ETL Project About The LOTR Movies, Characters, Chapters and Dialogues.

+> * Built a postgresSQL DataBase for the  Lord of The Ring movies.
+> * Data extracted from Kaggle and Transformed using Python, Jupyter Notebook and Pandas.
+> * Used pgAdmin 4 and PostgresSQL to build and store our DataBase.

+## [Data Analysis and Statistic  ](https://github.com/gotar1/Gun-Laws-Analysis) — The Effectiveness of Background Check Laws in Reducing Gun Related Deaths.

+> * Guns control is a very sensitive issue in America and has been throughout our history.
+> * We looked at the idea that more gun laws reduces guns related deaths.
+> * We used the states of Texas and California as a case study
+> * Overall our study indicate that increasing gun laws slightly correlate with decreasing gun related deaths.

 ## [Web Design](https://gotar1.github.io/World-Weather-Analysis/) — Visualization Dashboard Website Using Plots we've Created in a Past Project.